natemortensen/poem_annotator/README.md

 # jQuery.annotate

 jQuery.annotate is a jQuery plugin that makes annotating selections of text a breeze.
+It is compatible with content housed within iframes and block-level contentEditable elements and is fully customizable to fit the needs of most websites.

 ## Examples